-- Advise patient of the need for colposcopy - Schedule an appointment for the patient with a BreastCare contracted colposcopy provider - Fax referral to colposcopy provider with a copy of Pap and HPV reports - Notify patient of appointment and enter into BOS - Complete a referral to the RCC for case management
+- Advise patient of the need for colposcopy - Schedule an appointment for the patient with a BreastCare contracted colposcopy provider - Fax referral to colposcopy provider with a copy of Pap and HPV reports - Notify patient of appointment and enter into BOS - Complete a referral to the RCC for case management colposcopy/biopsy result and entering results in the BOS.

-The colposcopy provider should send the colposcopy/biopsy result and recommendation to the referring provider; however, the primary care provider is responsible for obtaining the colposcopy/biopsy result and entering results in the BOS.
 Final pathology may include conization, LEEP/LLETZ, or hysterectomy.
 The final diagnosis is the tissue diagnosis with the most severe result.
 Follow-up is based on ASCCP recommendations.

+The colposcopy provider should send the colposcopy/biopsy result and recommendation to the referring provider; however, the primary care provider is responsible for obtaining the